How to Install SwiftDeck Wood Deck Tiles

 Step 1 – Design your deck

-It’s a good idea to sketch your proposed design on paper before you start.
+Before installing interlocking deck tiles on dirt, It’s a good idea to sketch your proposed design on paper.
 You can easily create unique patterns, designs and borders by aligning the tiles in different directions or by using a combination of different tile styles.
-And remember, if you don’t like the first design you’ve put down, you can simply lift up the tiles and re-install them in a different pattern.
+And remember, if you don’t like the first design you’ve put down, you can remove and re-install interlocking deck tiles in a different arrangement.
 You might find it helpful to use our Visualizer to check the difference in appearance between basketweave or parallel designs for example.

 Step 2 - Prepare the surface

-Although SwiftDeck Ipe wood deck tiles can be laid over most hard surfaces (concrete, asphalt, gravel, hard dirt), there should be no large cracks, bumps or depressions which could cause the tiles to lie unevenly or “rock” on the surface.
+Although you can install interlocking deck tiles on dirt, rocks, or asphalt, there should be no large cracks, bumps or depressions which could cause the tiles to lie unevenly or “rock” on the surface.
 If the surface is particularly rough or cracked, it’s advisable to level the surface with a suitable exterior patching compound or filler.
 On hard dirt surfaces, sand or gravel, the surface should firstly be leveled, well compacted and then covered with a weed control barrier.
 To provide good drainage under the tiles, the surface should normally slope slightly away from the outer wall of any structures.

 Step 3 – Click the tiles in place